Yahoo+

-Yahoo+ is a 2022 Nigerian crime film directed by Ebuka Njoku and co-produced by Lorenzo Menakaya.
-It stars Ken Erics, Ifeoma Obinwa,Somadina Adinma, Lorenzo Menakaya, and Lillian Echelon Mbadiwe.
+Yahoo+ is a 2022 Nigerian crime film directed by Ebuka Njoku and produced by Lorenzo Menakaya and Njoku.
+It stars Ken Erics, Somadina Adinma, Echelon Mbadiwe, Ifeoma Obinwa and Lorenzo Menakaya.
 It was released in July 2022.

 Synopsis

 The film narrates the journey of two childhood friends who aspire to make it in Nollywood, but turn to fraud as a secondary means of income.
 It draws inspiration from the phenomenon of online fraud, commonly referred to as "Yahoo Yahoo," which is often associated with the use of black magic.

 Kamso a young woman, seeks to borrow money from her friend to send funds to her boyfriend.
 Her friend Pino-Pino, who is a prostitute, agrees to lend her the money on the condition that Kamso accompanies her to work that night.
 After initially refusing, Kamso reluctantly agrees.

 Upon arriving at the location, Kamso discovers that her boyfriend, Abacha, is one of the clients.
 Heartbroken, she locks herself in a room.